scruss/bench64/README.md

 * ([Decimal BASIC](https://hp.vector.co.jp/authors/VA008683/english/)
   is another Full BASIC implementation, this time with BCD floating point and graphics.
 It can be rather hard to compile.)

+* [cbmbasic](https://github.com/mist64/cbmbasic), a portable version of Commodore's version of Microsoft BASIC 6502 as found on the Commodore 64.
+Not a very good interpreter by anyone's standards, but it's familiar to many.

+* [PC-BASIC](https://robhagemans.github.io/pcbasic/) - Rob Hagemans' loving recreation of GW-BASIC.
+Extremely compatible.
+Perfect for all your [BASICODE](https://github.com/robhagemans/basicode) programs ...

 ### 8-bit system emulators